Waste incineration tax

 The tax comprises emissions to air of fossil CO2 (carbon dioxide) when burning waste.

-The liability will not apply to emissions from burning waste that does not contain fossil materials.
+The liability will not apply to emissions from burning of waste that does not contain fossil materials.

 The liability will arise when delivering waste to be burned at an incineration facility.

-• waste when CO2 is captured and stored
+- waste for which CO2 is captured and stored

 The exemption from the CO2 tax that is captured and stored is carried out through refunds.